rafapoyatos/academic-kickstart/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.

 [[item]]
-  title = "Hello"
+  title = "SAPFLUXNET"
-  content = "I am center aligned :smile:" align = "center"  # Choose `center`, `left`, or `right`.
+  content = "I coordinate the global database of sap flow measurements" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).